Türkiye - Eurofighter

 If Germany also gives final approval to the sale after technical talks, Turkey will purchase 24 Eurofighter fighter jets in the first stage as soon as possible.
 This number will be increased to 40 in the later stages of the process.
 With the procurement of Eurofighter fighter jets, aircraft with AESA radar will enter the Turkish Air Force inventory for the first time.
 Experts emphasize that Eurofighter will be the most suitable solution until the national fighter jet KAAN and F-16 Block 70 fighter jets enter the inventory.
 At this point, the main energy will be spent on KAAN reaching the mass production stage.

-A project to possibly supply Turkey with Eurofighter jets is an effort being driven by the United Kingdom and is in the early stages, German Chancellor Olaf Scholz said 20 October 2024.
+A project to possibly supply Turkey with Eurofighter jets was an effort being driven by the United Kingdom and was in the early stages, German Chancellor Olaf Scholz said 20 October 2024.
 “There are certain projects that are just getting started, … one that the UK government is taking forward and for which negotiations have now begun,” Scholz said when asked about the issue at a news conference in Istanbul with Turkish President Recep Tayyip Erdogan.
 “Turkey is a member of NATO, and that’s why we always take decisions that lead to concrete deliveries,” Scholz said.
 There was no immediate comment from the British government.

 Scholz stated that they will discuss many issues with President Recep Tayyip Erdogan in Istanbul as part of his visit to Türkiye, continued as follows: "The issue of migration is, of course, always an important issue.
 It is right and logical for the European Union and Turkey to work together on this issue.
 We have always supported this and called on the European Union to expand the relevant agreements."
 Scholz drew attention to the issues to be discussed other than migration, saying, "There are other issues we need to discuss regarding bilateral relations between Turkey and Europe and relations between Germany and Turkey."